drewalth/flow-forecast/README.md

 If you prefer to use [Docker](https://www.docker.com/), you can build and run the app using the provided `Dockerfile`.

 1. Build the image: `docker build -t flow-forecast .`
-2. Run the container: `docker run -p 3000:5000 flow-forecast`
+2. Run the container: `docker run -p 3000:3000 flow-forecast` or `docker compose up`.

-Or you can use the provided `docker-compose.yml` file to build and run the app.

-1. Build and run the app: `docker-compose up`

 ```bash
 curl -X GET "http://127.0.0.1:3000/forecast?site_id=09359500"
 ```

-> TODO: Better port mapping for the Docker container.
+> Note: The current Dockerfile runs the production server.
+If you want to run the development server, you'll need to update the `CMD` in the Dockerfile.
+> See the [Flask docs](https://flask.palletsprojects.com/en/3.0.x/deploying/waitress/) for more info on deploying Flask apps.

 ## Making Requests